Sky Network Television: Satellite service

+Plans for a satellite service emerged in November 1996, set to launch in April or May 1997.
+The five channels already on UHF (Orange, Sky Movies, Sky Sport, Discovery Channel, CNN) were being joined by five more: ESPN 2, a new version of Orange carrying British programmes and dramas, Hallmark Channel, and two further channels which were still being considered.

 In April 1997, Sky introduced a nationwide analogue direct broadcasting via satellite (DBS) service over the Optus B1 satellite.
 This allowed it to offer more channels and interactive options, as well as nationwide coverage.
 It upgraded it to a digital service in December 1998.